Topics Map > Human Resource System (HRS) > Absence Management

 - Entry must be done prior to the January A confirm.

 - Best practice is to use a Saturday or Sunday date to avoid conflicts with Time & Labor.
-Also, avoiding entry between 12/22 and 12/31 might be best.
-This is the slice of the 13A/1A period and processing is inherently more complicated.

 - Once Conversion has processed and vacation hours have been placed in the banked leave "bucket", if the employee want to use those hours as vacation rather than converting them, they can simply charge them at "banked leave".